dominictarr/observable/README.md

 ```

 How is this demo updating in real-time like that?
-It's becasue `observable` is integrated into
+It's because `observable` is integrated into
 [hyperscript](https://github.com/dominictarr/hyperscript)!

+## input, & transform

+observe a input field, and transform it into different string.
+this transformation is a one way observable.

 ``` js
 var o = require('observable')